cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

   float64 z
 ```

-For a robot with differential base this is quite easy as you can only apply a combination of linear x and angular z (yaw) velocity.
+For a robot with differential base, this is quite easy, since you can only apply a combination of linear x and angular z (yaw) velocity.
 The equations are also straightforward:

 ```math